-Preserve and enhance the surface of your work with Mayco’s Dipping Clear Glazes.
+Preserve and enhance the surface of your work with Mayco and Duncan’s Dipping Clear Glazes.

-Functionally, clear glaze forms an impervious barrier that protects against liquids, dirt and abrasion.
+Functionally, clear glaze forms an impervious barrier that protects against liquids, dirt, and abrasion.
 Aesthetically, our clear glazes provide a gloss finish over top of your colored glaze decoration.
-Mayco offers two clear dipping glazes: NT-CLR and S-2000.
+Mayco offers three clear dipping glazes: NT-CLR, S-2000, and Duncan PBDIP.
 Dipping glazes differ from brushing versions as they contain fewer organic additives, making the dipping glazes less viscous than brushing formulas.
 Dipping glazes allow for quick and efficient glazing on large pieces or a large number of pieces.
 The amount of glaze deposited on bisque is primarily a function of glaze viscosity and the amount of time the bisque is left in the glaze – careful attention to these two details are critical to obtaining satisfactory results.

 NT-CLR balances the production needs of high volume ceramic studios with superior fired performance.
 NT-CLR dries quickly but stays open long enough to allow for drips and runs to be smoothed away with a fan brush.
 Higher levels of suspension agents slow down the glaze’s tendency to settle, which means you’ll need to remix less frequently.
 A lower coefficient of expansion (COE) improves NT-CLR’s ability to withstand thermal shock and minimize crazing.